Testimony of integrity

 The word testimony is used to refer to the ways in which Friends testify or bear witness to their faith in their everyday lives.
 In this context, the word testimony refers not to Friends' underlying beliefs about truth and integrity but their committed action to promote and act in truthful and integral ways, which arises out of their beliefs.

 Also known as the Testimony of Truth, or Truth Testimony, the essence of the Testimony of Integrity is placing God at the center of one's life.
 To Friends, integrity is in choosing to follow the leading of the Spirit despite the challenges and urges to do otherwise.

-That testimony has led to Friends having a reputation for being honest and fair in their dealings with others.
+That testimony has led to the Friends having a reputation for being honest and fair in their dealings with others.
 It has led them to give proper credit to others for their contributions and to accept responsibility for their own actions.
 In those legal systems, if it is allowed, rather than swearing oaths in a court of law, Friends prefer to affirm.
 In England, that has been the case since 1695.

 Among some early Friends, the testimony led them to refuse to participate in drama, and they stated that to pretend they were someone else was to deny their integrity.

 Oaths and fair-dealing

-Early Friends believed that an important part of Jesus' message was how we treat our fellow human beings.
+Early Friends believed that an important part of Jesus's message was how we treat our fellow human beings.
 They felt that honest dealing with others meant more than avoiding direct lies.
 Friends continue to believe that it is important not to mislead others, even if the words used are all technically truthful.
 Early Friends refused to swear oaths, even in courtrooms, believing that one must speak truth at all times, and the act of swearing to it implied different standards of truth with and without oaths.
 That doctrine is attributed to Jesus in the Sermon on the Mount (specifically Matthew 5:34-37).

 Some Friends have accepted the use of "affirmations" rather than oaths, believing that "taking oaths implies a double standard of truth".